SUMMARY OF THE

 The entire Holy Bible is summarized with easy to read review notes and key points, useful for everyone and a resource for Bible study.
 Summary and key points of the Old and New Testament. - Book-by-Book.

 It will not do to study the Bible only when we feel like it.
 It will not do to study the Bible only when we have leisure.
-We must have fixed principles and habits in this matter if we are for study the Bible to the greatest profit.
+We must have fixed principles and habits in this matter if we are to study the Bible to the greatest profit.
 Nothing that we do will be more important than our Bible study, and it cannot give way to other less important things.
 What regularity in eating is to physical life, regularity in Bible study is to spiritual life.
 Fix upon some time, even if it is no more than fifteen minutes to start with, and hold to it until you are ready to set a longer period.

 The Important Points of the Bible are in this Review.

 The 39 books of the Old Testament are reviewed in order of presentation in the Old Testament.-- Book-by-Book.
-The 27 books of the New Testament are reviewed in order of presentation in New Testament - Book-by-Book.
+The 27 books of the New Testament are reviewed in order of presentation in the New Testament - Book-by-Book.

 Key points of the Old Testament